The application process

 The Application Process

 During this online application you will also be asked 4 specific questions.
 We are not looking for the “finished article” but rather a candidate with the individual qualities to develop and succeed on the ICCA Bar Course and into the profession.
-Below we have set out those questions we ask of you together with the criteria we apply when assessing each candidate for shortlisting.
+Below we have set out those questions we ask you (during the application window) together with the criteria we apply when assessing each candidate for shortlisting.

 1. Motivation

-Your reasons for wishing to qualify as a Barrister.
-Please include an experience you have had within a legal or non-legal environment which has influenced and informed your decision to train for the Bar and why.
-Please also include here why you feel the ICCA Bar Course model (comprising online learning in Part One and face-to-face teaching in Part Two) would suit your individual learning style, including the ability to work independently with limited tutor support on Part One.
+(i) Why do you wish to qualify as a barrister?
+In answering this question, please include an experience you have had within a legal or non-legal environment which has influenced and informed your decision to train for the Bar and why.

 Marking Criteria: